Bugs, Bacteria, and Beyond:

 Each year the camp has a different theme, allowing our many returning campers to have unique experiences year after year.
-Past camp themes have included: Limno-explorers (2012), Life cycles (2013), Decomposition (2014), and Stream Pollution (2015), and Nature's Structures (2016).
+Past camp themes have included: Limno-explorers (2012), Life cycles (2013), Decomposition (2014), Stream Pollution (2015), and Nature's Structures (2016).

 Visit the camp Flickr photo gallery to see just how much fun our campers have!

 How old are campers, and how big are the sessions?

 Each week of camp will have a maximum of 12 campers and will be dedicated to either younger campers (entering grades 2-4) or older campers (entering grades 5-7).
 In addition, two educators with extensive experience in ecology and education will teach each week.
 We're also fortunate to have a high school-aged Eco-Leader volunteer helping with camp each week.

 Eco-Discovery Camp for 2nd -4th graders runs from 9am to 3pm, Monday through Friday, with a late pick up (4pm) option available.
 For 5th – 7th graders, the camp day runs from 9am to 4pm.
 This year, the second week is a pro-rated four day session due to the July 4 holiday.
 Each week of camp follows the same program, and therefore campers may participate for one session only.